ScalaConsultants/reactive-rabbit/README.md

 Caveats
 ----
  * `QueueSubscription` will cancel underyling consumer when demand goes to zero.
 This will cause queue with `auto-delete` attribute to get deleted by the broker.
 Solution to this problem is not ready yet.
 Exclusive queues are not affected beucase their life cycle is bounded to connection.
+ * `QueueSubscription` will fail and run `Subscriber.onError` if the queue is deleted during when the demand is equal to zero.
+Since there is no active subscription the RabbitMQ driver is unable to tell that queue has been deleted and `QueueSubscription` will try to register new consumer after receiving `request(n: Long)`.